Skip to content

 pgp vs gpg

-Don't know anyone using Protonmail or Tutanota?
-Or simply don't like those service providers?
-Encrypt your emails the old-fashioned way, with OpenPGP!
-This encryption protocol is free, open source and compatible with a large variety of clients.
-In the section below, we'll explain how to set up OpenPGP on your phone or computer, how to use a PGP key generator, how to backup your PGP keys, and how to encrypt and decode your emails.
+Looking for alternatives to Protonmail or Tutanota ?
+Encrypt your emails the old-fashioned way with OpenPGP!
+It’s a free, open-source encryption protocol, compatible with a wide range of clients.
+We explain how to set up OpenPGP on your devices, how to generate and back up your PGP keys, and how to encrypt and decrypt your emails.

 Install K-9 Mail & OpenKeychain